 Works begun in 2003.
 In 2014, a huge scandal involved the Mose.
 35 people were arrested and about 100 under investigation.
 The charges?
 Corruption, tax fraud, bribery and so on.
 Among the arrested, the former major of Venice, the former president of the Veneto region and many entrepreneurs and politicians.
 But in the end the sentence was very mild.
 Many people were discharged and others got off easily anyway.
 After that, the Italian State intervened to ensure the prosecution of the works.

 The initial date of completion of the Venice flood barrier was 2011.
 Then it became 2014.
 And then 2018.
-I recently heard rumors about Spring 2019.
+I recently heard rumors about Spring 2019 (update: already passed by now).
 But the truth is that it won’t be ready before 2021.
-Because, even if the works should really end in 2018, three more years are required for testing and setting up.
+Because, even if the works should really end in 2019, three more years are required for testing and setting up.
 Note that ordinary maintenance costs 100 millions of euros per year.

 Venice flood barrier malfunctions